Alfred Appel Jr Curatorial Fellowship

 A stipend of $3,500 is available for the Fellowship.
 The Fellowship is intended for those who are currently enrolled in an art history graduate program and are planning a museum career.
-While the project may require off-site research, the fellow is expected to work on site regularly during the two-month period of the Fellowship.
+While the project may require off-site research, the fellow is expected to work on-site regularly during the period of the Fellowship.